-Charitable Remainder Trust and Beneficial Interest in Perpetual Trusts
+Beneficial Interest in Charitable Remainder Trust and Perpetual Trusts

 The Foundation is the beneficiary of several trusts which are managed by various financial institutions.
-The financial institutions hold the investments in diversified and balanced portfolios consisting of cash and money market funds, corporate and government debt securities, equity securities and equity mutual funds, fixed income mutual funds, real asset funds, and other funds with complementary investment strategies.
-The Foundation uses the income approach to value the charitable remainder trust.
+The financial institutions hold the investments in diversified and balanced portfolios consisting of cash and money market funds, corporate debt securities, equity securities and equity mutual funds, fixed income mutual funds, real asset funds, and other funds with complementary investment strategies.
+The Foundation uses the income approach to value the beneficial interest in charitable remainder trust.
 Fair value of the beneficial interest in perpetual trusts is based on fair value information received from the trustee.